ojosproject/website/news/2024/06-06-spring-2024-wrap.md

   - We're hoping we can get a beta version ready to go by the end of the summer
 - Engineering
   - Finish our first iteration of User documentation
-  - Create a finish 1st verision of Palliaview for deployment
+  - Create a finish 1st version of Palliaview for deployment
   - Learn use of collaborative software for Project design
-  - Develop individual Enigeering skills
+  - Develop individual Engineering skills
     - Computer Aided Modeling
     - Embedded Systems Design
     - Additive manufacturing